 If the adjuster has not gotten their own insured’s side of the story, the case can be stalled in most cases, or you may get a lowball offer.
 Exceptions would be if the insured is in jail and arrested for drunk driving, the adjuster may proceed with the case.
 Getting a drunk driving accident lawyer is recommended, though.

-One mistake our auto accident injury attorneys see frequently is the mistaken assumption that when the other guy’s adjuster “accepts responsibility,” they will offer fair compensation.
+One mistake our auto accident injury attorneys frequently see is the mistaken assumption that when the other guy’s adjuster “accepts responsibility,” they will offer fair compensation.

 Adverse insurance companies aim to settle a clear liability case for as little as possible.
 Not returning phone calls is simply one tactic adjusters use to reduce payout expectations.
+The insurance carrier is not on your side.
+Even when dealing with full coverage insurance on your vehicle.

 Hopefully, you will have “full coverage” on your Texas auto policy, and a review of your policy to determine your coverage should be a step you would consider when the adjuster does not return your telephone calls.